Colts sign Najee Goode

 The Bucs made him a fifth-round pick in 2012, and he played in three games as a rookie before joining the Eagles.
 In his career, Goode has played 64 games with four starts.

-He has 42 tackles, four tackles for loss, a sack and four pass breakups.
+He has 42 tackles, four tackles for loss, a sack and four pass breakups in his career.
 Goode also has contributed 42 special teams tackles as a core special teams player.

-Goode made two solo tackles and four special teams stops in three postseason games in 2017.